Denis-Gerashchenko/CV/README.md

 # CV
-CV website for personal usage
+CV website created with Django for personal usage

 Can be easyly managed via /admin